 London’s increasing density is forcing homeowners to build down, rather than up or out, to create more space.
-Subterranean extensions can sometimes triple the size of the street level home.
-The challenges with constructing down in tight quarters among heritage buildings are numerous.
+With subterranean extensions, they can sometimes triple the size of the street-level home without needing to build above grade.
+Despite the benefit to such expansions, it can be challenging to manage construction down in tight quarters among heritage buildings.

-One homeowner in the wealthy Belgravia district of London tasked Abbey Pynford with designing an eight meter (26.25 ft.) deep basement beneath their existing six-story property.
-When Pynford took on the challenge they knew it would face several challenges not least how best to waterproof the space.
+Hoping to overcome that disadvantage, one homeowner in the wealthy Belgravia district of London tasked Abbey Pynford with designing an eight-meter- (26.25-feet-) deep basement beneath their existing six-story property.
+When Abbey Pynford took on the project, they knew there would be several obstacles to overcome, not least figuring out how best to waterproof the space.

-The final cathedral-like space provided the homeowners much-needed space and will be water-free for the life of the building.
+The end result of such flexibility and workability produced a cathedral-like space that provided the homeowners with much-needed room and a place that will be water-free for the life of the building.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 The Krystol Waterstop System is used to permanently waterproof concrete construction joints, pipe penetrations, tie holes and control joints.
 The Krystol Waterstop System works where other waterstops routinely fail.
 Kryton is the only integral waterproofing company that offers fully integrated concrete waterproofing solutions. [more_toggle title="How…